 You can get your fresh shrimp prepared a variety of ways, but we tried and recommend the Fried Coconut Shrimp.
-The appetizer ($9.95) is six big beautiful shrimp.
+The appetizer, a special of the day, was six big beautiful shrimp.

 The menu has a good variety of moderately priced options — $15 for the shrimp po boy or the “Shrimp and Chips.”
-The fish tacos (lobster or hogfish or shrimp or blackened tuna; $10.95 to $13.95) have their fans and then there are the dinner specials from $16.95 to $23.95.
-Folks rave about the lobster bisque and Havana Roast Pork, too.
+The fish tacos (hogfish or shrimp or blackened tuna; $16) have their fans and then there are the dinner specials from $165 to $29.
+Folks rave about the lobster bisque and Havana roast pork, too.
 You can wash it down with craft beers.

 6810 Front Street

 Directions from Key West: Take US1 north out of Key West and across the Cow Key Channel Bridge.
 At the third stoplight, bear to the right and onto MacDonald Avenue.
 Follow this for approximately 1 mile and make a right on 4th Avenue (across from Boyd’s Campground).
 Take your next left on Front Street and drive almost to the end—you’ll see the Hogfish Bar and Grill on the right.

 Also on Stock Island, is the Key West Botanical Garden.

 You are also very close to the start of a great section of the bike path that runs alongside the Overseas Highway.
 Here’s more about biking from this area.

 The essential companion to a trip to the Keys is our mile-marker guide to the Overseas Highway.